 One of the most instagrammable places to eat at Christmas has to be Coppa Club.
 Located on the Thames, next door to the Tower of London, this restaurant and bar are great for outdoor dining.
 For example, this past summer’s decor including a wisteria-covered terrace.
 And they’ve got the perfect solution when the weather gets cold: Igloos.

 Further west, snowglobes and a ski lodge have popped up along the Thames, as part of Jimmy’s Lodge.
 Because your life has definitely been missing the chance to eat fondue inside of a plastic globe, naturally.

 Pretend You’re in a Christmas Film

 Yes, I mean Love Actually.
 Almost every corner of this city features somewhere in this favourite holiday film.
-Christmas in London features quite a bit in Bridget Jones’s Diary, or if you are thinking less modern, A Christmas Carol was of course set in this foggy town.
+Christmas in London also features quite a bit in Bridget Jones’s Diary.
+Or if you are thinking less modern, A Christmas Carol was of course set in this foggy town.

 Tired of the crowds?
 Catch the train to Surrey for the day.
 The Christmas-card perfect village of Godalming was the setting for the romantic fav The Holiday, starring Kate Winslet and Cameron Diaz.